Competition (biology): Apparent competition and realized niche

-Apparent competition can help shape a species' realized niche, or the area the species can actually persist due to interspecific interactions.
+Apparent competition can help shape a species' realized niche, or the area or resources the species can actually persist due to interspecific interactions.
 The effect on realized niches could be incredibly strong, especially when there is an absence of more traditional interference or exploitative competition.
 A real-world example was studied in the late 1960s, when the introduction of snowshoe hares (Lepus americanus) to Newfoundland reduced the habitat range of native arctic hares (Lepus arcticus).
 While some ecologists hypothesized that this was due to an overlap in the niche, other ecologists argued that the more plausible mechanism was that snowshoe hare populations led to an explosion in food-limited lynx populations, a shared predator of both prey species.
 Since the arctic hare has a relatively weaker defense tactic than the snowshoe hare, they were excluded from woodland areas on the basis of differential predation.
 However, both apparent competition and exploitation competition might help explain the situation to some degree.
+Support for the impact of competition on the breadth of the realized niche with respect to diet is becoming more common in a variety of systems based upon isotopic and spatial data, including both carnivores and small mammals.